d4nc3w/Naive-Bayes/README.md

                 if value in cond_probabilities[label][col]: # Check if value is in conditional probabilities prob *= cond_probabilities[label][col][value] # Multiply probability by conditional probability ...

-This function predicts the label for a single instance using the Naive Bayes classifier.

 Step by step: